Visitors get creative at Harvard Art Museums at Night. (Photo: Camila Kelly)

 As I began tearing up glossy coated pages, I noticed my neighbor drawing a colorful swirly pattern.
 I complimented their design and learned they are an independent artist based in Somerville.
 They had discovered Museum Night on Facebook.

-From the “collage and chill” activity, I went back up the stairs and mosied through the galleries.
+From the “collage and chill” activity, I went back up the stairs and moseyed through the galleries.
 I noticed a lot of couples, young and old, sauntering through the halls.
 In “Celtic Art Across the Ages,” I met a couple while a live Celtic band played in the background.
-Nick and Harmony had been visiting the Harvard Art Museum for years and had already attended one or two of the museum’s night events.
-Another couple, Michael and Becky, whom I met in a private event occurring for museum members, said the museum holds “many fond memories.”
+Nick and Harmony had been visiting the Harvard Art Museum for years and had attended one or two of the museum’s night events.
+Another couple, Michael and Becky, whom I met in a private event for museum members, said the museum holds “many fond memories.”

 Becky described the difference between a night at the museum versus the day.
 “A lot of young people, people of mixed ages are able to flock to the museum.”
-“People work during the day as well,” Michael added, “so it’s much easier for them to enjoy this kind of thing at night.”
+“People work during the day as well,” Michael said, “so it’s much easier for them to enjoy this kind of thing at night.”

 “I didn’t realize the collection that Harvard Art Museums had before this, and I’m a big John Singer Sargent fan.
 They have a couple of his paintings that I really liked,” said Caroline Huang, Mikayla’s classmate at MIT.
 The pair heard about the event through an Instagram reel.